by Jodie Renner, fiction editor and author of writing guides

 ~ Cut back on your cast of thousands.
 Too many characters can be confusing and annoying to the readers.
 Combine two or three characters into one.
 And don’t get into involved descriptions of minor, walk-on characters.

 ~ Consider deleting or condensing chapter one.
 Maybe even chapter two, too.
 Take out the warm-up, where you’re revving your engine, and start your story later.

-~ Delete most or all of any chapters that don’t have enough tension and change, that don’t drive the story forward.
+~ Delete (or revise) chapters that don’t have enough tension and change, that don’t drive the story forward.
 Add any essential bits to other chapters.
 (Save deleted stuff on another file.)
 Or condense two chapters and combine them into one.

 ~ Delete or condense scenes that don’t have enough tension or change, or add much to the plot or characterization.
 Condense parts where scenes drag, eliminating the boring bits.
 (Take out the parts that readers skip over.)
 See my article “Every Scene Needs Conflict and a Change" or Chapter 4 of my book, Writing a Killer Thriller.